Welcome to the University of Washington Endocrinology Fellowship Program!

-We will be offering a virtual informational session on July 13 from 4-5pm PST (7-8pm EST) hosted by Dr. Tracy Tylee.
+We will be offering a virtual informational session in July 2022 hosted by Dr. Tracy Tylee.
 To be contacted once details are finalized, please email Alex Stoller, Fellowship Administrator.

 The University of Washington Graduate Medical Education Prospective Residents and Fellows site provides detailed information on fellow salary rates, benefits, resident and fellow position appointment (RFPA), and the current Resident & Fellow Physician Union Northwest agreement.
 The site also includes videos describing our primary training sites such as UW-Montlake, Harborview Medical Center,VA Puget Sound Health Center, and Seattle Childrens Hospital, as well as an overview of living in Seattle.
 Applicants who require visa sponsorship are eligible for our two year clinical scholar track.
 Due to funding in the second and third year from NIH training grants, our three year research track can only support US citizens or permanent residents.

 Clinical Scholar (Two Year): 1918143F1